Evolution of Marketing

 Key Developments:

-- Early Branding: Traders used unique symbols, seals, and stamps to mark their goods, ensuring authenticity and building reputation.
-Ancient Egyptians, for example, used distinct symbols on goods like pottery and papyrus.
+• Early Branding: Traders used unique symbols, seals, and stamps to mark their goods, ensuring authenticity and building a reputation.
+The ancient Egyptians, for example, used distinct symbols on goods such as pottery and papyrus.

 Examples:

-While marketing in antiquity was basic, it laid the foundation for more structured and strategic promotional techniques in the future.
+Although the marketing of products in ancient times was primitive, it laid the foundation for more advanced and strategic advertising methods in the future.

 The Medieval Era: The Rise of Marketplaces